 In relation to air transport, describe the new, and/or altered air fields and associated infrastructure that would be needed for the project.
 Describe the likely additional number of flights, frequency, timing (particularly any increase in night arrivals or take-offs), and size of aircraft.
-Describe any features of the project that could impact on air transport, such as the placement of waste dumps, stacks or flares beneath flight paths.
+Describe any features of the project that could impact on air transport and safety, such as the raising of landforms, the placement of waste dumps, stacks, lighting or flares within flight paths.

-Assess any impacts on environmental values due to the need to redevelop or construct new airfields; and any impacts on amenity due to increased air traffic.
+Assess any impacts on environmental values due to the need to redevelop or construct new airfields and any impacts on amenity due to increased air traffic.
 The proposal and assessment should have regard to State Planning Policy 1/02: Development in the Vicinity of Certain Airports and Aviation Facilities.
-Assess any potential impacts on air safety, including the raising of landforms or the construction of stacks, flares or lighting within flight paths.